BenConstable9/personal-blog/content/posts/improving-retrieval-augmented-generation-with-semantic-ranking.md

 *This post is a follow up to my previous one on [Querying SQL Server With Natural Language In Semantic Kernel](https://www.benconstable.dev/posts/querying-sql-server-with-natural-language-in-semantic-kernel/), if you haven't read it yet, go take a look for a brief introduction to Semantic Kernel and the plugin architecture.*

+---

 The majority of Retrieval Augmented Generation (RAG) systems utilise [Vector Databases](https://learn.microsoft.com/en-us/semantic-kernel/memories/vector-db), such as Azure AI Search, to store chunks of documents that can be accessed via Large Language Models (LLMs).
 Semantic similarity, achieved via a vector search, is then used to retrieve the most relevant documents to answer the user's question.

 Whilst this works well, important documents that provide good context for the question, are often missed as individual words can have multiple meanings which is not known when performing a vector-based similarity match.
 Instead, a hybrid approach that re-ranks the original query results, can lead to a [significant relevancy increase](https://techcommunity.microsoft.com/t5/ai-azure-ai-services-blog/azure-ai-search-outperforming-vector-search-with-hybrid/ba-p/3929167) in the documents returned, boosting RAG performance and user satisfaction.

-In this post, an implementation for Semantic Ranking within Semantic Kernel is demonstrated.
+In this post, an implementation for Semantic Ranking within Semantic Kernel is demonstrated, this approach uses a planner for Chain of Thought reasoning.

 ### 1. Prerequisites